Adlai Stevenson III

-Adlai Ewing Stevenson III (October 10, 1930 – September 6, 2021) was an American attorney and politician of the Democratic Party who represented Illinois in the United States Senate from 1970 until 1981.
+Adlai Ewing Stevenson III (October 10, 1930 – September 6, 2021) was an American attorney and politician from Illinois.
+A member of the Democratic Party, he served as a member of the United States Senate from 1970 to 1981.
 A member of the prominent Stevenson family, he also served as a member of the Illinois House of Representatives and Illinois Treasurer.
 He unsuccessfully ran for governor of Illinois in 1982 and 1986.
-He had been awarded Japan’s Order of the Sacred Treasure with gold and silver stars and was an honorary Professor of Renmin University, China.
+He had been awarded Japan’s Order of the Sacred Treasure with gold and silver stars and was an honorary Professor of Renmin University of China.

 Early life, education, and early career (1930–1964)

-Adlai Stevenson III was born in Chicago, the son of Ellen Borden and two time Democratic Party presidential nominee Adlai Stevenson II.
+Adlai Stevenson III was born in Chicago to Ellen Stevenson and two-time Democratic Party presidential nominee Adlai Stevenson II.
 He attended Milton Academy in Massachusetts, Harrow School in England, and Harvard College.
 He received a law degree in 1957 from Harvard Law School.
 Stevenson was commissioned as a lieutenant in the U.S. Marine Corps in 1952, served in Korea and was discharged from active duty in 1954.
-He continued to serve in the Marine Reserves and was discharged in 1961 as a captain.
-In 1957, Stevenson went to work as a clerk for a Justice of the Illinois Supreme Court and worked there until 1958 when he joined the law firm of Brown and Platt.
+He continued to serve in the Marine Reserve and was discharged in 1961 as a captain.
+In 1957, Stevenson went to work as a clerk for a Justice of the Supreme Court of Illinois and worked there until 1958 when he joined the law firm of Brown and Platt.